 1. CWS are not the result of the (national) Civil Rights Movement (nor have they picked up speed only with Toni Morrison), that is an oversimplified claim.
 CWS were, essentially, developed at the beginning of the 20th century, particularly by W.E.B.
 DuBois (“The Souls of Black Folk,” and “Black Reconstruction” – a book whose content the “Decolorise it!”‘ interpretation bends like there’s no tomorrow…); even earlier on, Sojourner Truth, Frederick Douglass and Ida B. Wells analyzed the link between “whiteness/white supremacy” and domination (cf. the rather polemic and most certainly the AK authors’ worst nightmare – Tamara K. Nopper’s article here).
 The Civil Rights Movement was successful in achieving a more pronounced reception of this theory production.
 CWS has a longer tradition, then, and its conceptions and theories are just as multidimensional as feminist ones.
 The aforementioned pioneers’ writings and lives are the best examples, by the way, that CWS are not about generalizing every single white person with no regard to their position and activities.

 2. CWS, at least in the USian conception, were never meant as an alternative to Black Studies or anti-racist activism, despite the text’s claims.
-They were proposed and institutionalized as complimentary and as an additional theoretical framework.
+They were proposed and institutionalized as complementary and as an additional theoretical framework.
 The article rightly mentions that CWS’s linchpin was to no longer understand racism as the sole problem and inherent “difference” of PoC (who, in contrast to what the authors write, always included more people than only “Black theorists and activists” and is a much more open concept than the article suggests, cf. bell hooks, for example), but to define racism as a relationship, as something “in relation,” to yank parts of this relation from their unmarkedness, and not merely convey racism as something people are inflicted with, without ever mentioning why that is.
 Almost simultaneously to the stronger reception of CWS – and more often than not driven by the same differentiation intent -, the idea of “intersectionality” entered the stage (Crenshaw 1989) which the AK article neglects, but which is vital to CWS.
 As the article states, racism really is about “everybody’s” involvement, “mediated by institutions, spaces and discourses;” however, and this is what the article neglects yet again, this idea was never one-dimensional, but always interdependent with the multiple dimensions of said institutions, spaces and discourses that condense and complicate “white” and “PoC” positionings.

 3. The article suggests that CWS are running around in circles with no real epiphanies and are damaging to the cause of anti-racism.
 I think what leads to running around in circles in anti-racist activism are the consequences induced by the belief that racism is something that mostly concerns “other people,” against whose views and actions one rallies, and that a simple non-labeling and refusal to name “races” created by racism will somehow make them disappear.
 CWS indeed aim at an extension of racism definitions: naming the fact that racist structures and ways of thinking lead to the privileging of white people.
 It is often mentioned at this point that this is “incapacitating,” as said privileging is structural (yes, also through institutions and discourses).
 But, in fact, it is mostly about the question what individual people make of structural privileging, and how white privileges depend and interact with other privileges or discriminations.
 Even though racism is a structure white people “profit” from, this doesn’t mean that this is unequivocally, unabatedly the case for everyone, but that this privilege is at times combined, at times crossing, at times broken by and with others.
 The often-praised vanishing point of anti-racism does indeed remain to abolish the socio-cultural imaginary product “race,” and the AK article gives some valuable thought on the fact that this seems to be forgotten all too often in times of identity politics that, I would agree, at times read like neo-biologizations.
 Nevertheless, as long as we find ourselves part of a situation in which institutions and discourses and tropes are built on racism, and in which being “white” is inextricably linked to possessing certain privileges, the allegedly color-blind hushing up and personally declared deconstruction is not only insincere, but often prevents merely talking about and the attack on said imaginary product when people point to their belief that they individually have overcome racism.
 This is how you torpedo a discussion about ways on how to reach a better situation by pretending to already be there – if that isn’t running around in circles, what is?
 And if that isn’t making the exact same mistake of rendering people mute, as the AK article rightly criticizes about certain CWS practices, what is?